Africa in Motion Film Festival Young Programmers Traineeship

 This Traineeship is funded by Young Start a Big Lottery Fund.

 - Researching African films, negotiating licensing terms for the films

 - Planning and implementing screenings and events during the main festival programme

-- Developing and implementing an engagement strategy that specifically targets BAME community groups
+- Developing and implementing an engagement strategy that specifically targets the BAME community groups in Scotland

-- Identify and contact venues and community groups frequented by BAME community groups
+- Identify and contact venues and community groups frequented by the BAME community groups in Scotland

 - Working to develop partnerships with relevant organisations and involving them in the development of tailored events, screenings and marketing campaign

-- Working on the marketing campaign for AiM 2017, including niche-marketing, social media and print
+- Working on the marketing campaign for Africa in Motion 2018, including niche-marketing, social media and print

 The ideal candidate will be based in Glasgow or Edinburgh.

 - Experience of coordinating a wide range of activities and the ability to prioritise and meet deadlines